Kevin McCarthy ousted as speaker of the House in historic vote

 “At the end of the day, the country needs a speaker that can be relied upon,” said Rep. Adam Schiff, D-Calif.
 "We don’t trust him.
 Their members don’t trust him.
 And you need a certain degree of trust to be the speaker.”

+Removing the speaker launches the House Republicans into chaos.
+Typically, top leaders would be next in line for the job, but Majority Leader Steve Scalise is battling cancer and Majority Whip Tom Emmer, like any potential candidate, may have trouble securing the vote.

-Removing the speaker would launch the House Republicans into chaos, as they try to find a new leader.
-It took McCarthy himself 15 rounds in January over multiple days of voting before he secured the support from his colleagues to gain the gavel.
-There is no obvious GOP successor.
+It took McCarthy himself 15 rounds in January over multiple days of voting before he secured the support from his colleagues to gain the gavel, and it's uncertain now if he will try again — or call it quits.

-Trump, the former president who is the Republican front-runner in the 2024 race to challenge Biden, weighed in to complain about the chaos.
+Trump, the former president who is the Republican front-runner in the 2024 race to challenge Biden, complained about the chaos.
 “Why is it that Republicans are always fighting among themselves," he asked on social media.

+Asked about McCarthy's ouster as he exited court in New York, where he is on trial for business fraud, Trump did not respond.

-One key McCarthy ally, Rep. Marjorie Taylor Greene, R-Ga., has taken to social media urging support for “our speaker” and an end to the chaos that has roiled the Republican majority.
+One key McCarthy ally, Rep. Marjorie Taylor Greene, R-Ga., who is also close with Trump, took to social media urging support for “our speaker.”

-Republicans are upset that McCarthy relied on Democratic votes Saturday to approve the temporary measure to keep the government running until Nov.
-17. Some would have preferred a government shutdown as they fight for deeper spending cuts.

-But Democrats are also upset at McCarthy for walking away from the debt deal that he made with Biden earlier this year that already set federal spending levels as he emboldens his right-flank to push for steep spending reductions.
+Republicans left the chamber in a daze, totally uncertain about next steps.
+“I honestly don’t know,” said Rep. Debbie Lesko, R-Ariz.
+“This is a total disaster.”

+Many had lined up to hug McCarthy, some to shake his hand.